ataztech910/nextjs_cookbook/README.md

   8. Mixing all knowledge to finish the functionality (3)
   9. Summary (1)

 IV.
-Next JS.
-Daily lunch and healthy blogging (48)
+Next JS for Daily lunch and healthy blogging (48)
   1. Creating a publishing system.
 Basics (1)

     Mocking.
 List of articles and article description pages (2)